Board of Trustees

 Glenn’s a Scot with a purpose: using humour, commitment and his tenacity to bring out the best in himself and others to make a difference.
 His rich background in engineering, business and personal development stands him in good stead for his work in leadership development, coaching and consulting in Italy, Norway, Kazakhstan and West Africa, not to mention south of the border in England.

 There’s no stopping him as he brings about new levels of leadership performance, cross cultural awareness and world class safety performance on projects.
-He earned his stripes as Project and Business Manager with a Tier One International Oil & Gas Company, responsible for delivering technical and business projects in Europe, Middle East and Africa & Asia Pacific.
+He earned his stripes as Project and Business Manager, responsible for delivering technical and business projects in Europe, Middle East and Africa & Asia Pacific.

 Glenn became a Hunger Project investor in 2008, when he became aware of The Hunger Project’s vision to end world hunger by transforming peoples beliefs and assumptions about what they and their communities are capable of achieving.

-Merilee joined Shell in London following her MBA at the Rotterdam School of Management in the Netherlands.
-An American national, Merilee has remained based in London for her 10 years with Shell and has worked in roles spanning setting up Shell’s IT business model for India, managing Retail procurement across the Med and CEE countries, and Retail Strategic future choices manager, prior to her current role.
+Merilee moved to London following her MBA at the Rotterdam School of Management in the Netherlands.
+An American national, Merilee has worked in various roles at a FTSE 100 company in London, spanning setting up IT business models in India, managing Retail procurement across Med and CEE countries, and managing Retail strategy.

-Highlights of her career include setting up the first deals with IT companies in India to deliver in partnership with Shell, delivering a single PR agency model across Shell Retail, and setting the Retail strategy for Alliances.
+Highlights of her career include setting up the first deals with IT companies in India, delivering a single PR agency model across a Retail operation, and setting the Retail strategy for Alliances.
 More recently, Merilee delivered a new contract with Johnson Controls for up to 5 years of a value in excess of $1B to deliver Retail maintenance globally and in parallel worked through Johnson controls to deliver 20% structural cost reductions and 20% performance improvement over 2 years.

 Merilee’s interests include hiking, running and travel with friends, in the past few years she has hiked the Inca trail and climbed Mt.
 Kilimanjaro.
 She also enjoys relaxing holidays sailing along the Turkish coast.